15 Words Only People From Nebraska Will Understand

 Nebraskans may not always agree with the decisions of the single-chamber legislative body, but we can still kind of enjoy the notoriety that comes from being the only U.S. state with a unicameral legislature.

-Nebraska is a pretty big state, and regional dialects produce all sorts of different pronunciations and hotly debated differences in terms (don’t get two Nebraskans started on whether it’s called “soda” or “pop,” or “creek” or “crick”).
-One writer can’t possibly cover all of the uniquely Nebraskan words – what are some of your favorites?
+Nebraska is a pretty big state, and regional dialects produce all sorts of different pronunciations and hotly debated differences in terms (don’t get two Nebraskans started on whether it’s called "soda" or "pop," or "creek" or "crick").
+One writer can’t possibly cover all of the uniquely Nebraskan sayings - what are some of your favorites?
+One thing all Cornhuskers can agree on, though, is a sense of pride in our state - and we're not afraid to wear our roots on our sleeves (or elsewhere)!

 If you’re craving more uniquely Nebraskan things, here are some of our picks for the most charming small Nebraska towns.